 The holidays are times for celebrating with family and friends, so naturally there are a lot more gatherings and social interaction than usual.
 This can obviously be a big source of stress for many people with autism.

 There might be more people visiting your home which can cause a big disruption to the home routine.
 Social pressures are intensified at these times of year, and there’s a whole lot of sensory overload.

-So as part of your holiday preparations, thinking ahead about the things you can do while visiting others or having visitors in your home can really reduce this stress so that everyone can join in and enjoy the celebration.
+So as part of your holiday preparations, think ahead about the things you can do while visiting others or having visitors in your home.
+Reduce the stress, so everyone can join in and enjoy the celebration.

-Try to limit the number of outings if you can, and space them out with downtime in between to rest and recover.
+Try to reduce the number of outings if you can, and space them out with downtime in between to rest and recover.

 For people that you only visit once a year, don’t assume that the kids remember who those people are.
-So refresh their memories - talk about the people, look through photos so the faces become a bit more familiar, and see if you can get pictures of the place you’ll be visiting too.
+Talk about the people they’ll be seeing, and look through photos so the faces become a bit more familiar.
+See if you can get pictures of the place you’ll be visiting too.

 Make a portable relief kit to take with you.
 Keep it stocked and ready to go, with things that help soothe or distract like fidgets, weighted blankets, stim objects, preferred foods, and sensory protection like headphones or sunglasses.

 Before you go anywhere, decide with your kids or partner what the signal will be that it’s time to leave.
 Let family know ahead of time that you might have to leave early or suddenly.